 Not using protection

 When you’re in a new surrounding, with new friends and a student loan to spend – the last thing you’ll want to do is go to the doctors for the morning after pill or an STI test.
 Make sure that you are always prepared and have a condom to hand for your night of fun so you can wake up with no worries.

 Practicing safe sex is the first step towards a healthy and exciting sex life.
-Removing the risk of contracting STIs and massively lowering the chances of any pregnancy, wearing condoms should be part and parcel of your casual sex adventures.
+Reducing the risk of contracting STIs and lowering the chances of any pregnancy, wearing condoms should be part and parcel of your casual sex adventures.
 Just remember that if you partner changes their mind last minute and doesn’t want to use a condom or protection, you can still say no.

 Not signing up to the doctor’s surgery